tim00631/OS_hw2-simple-my-http-server/README.md

-# a mini-http-server-clinet-model based on HTTP protocal
+# a mini-http-server-client-model based on HTTP protocal

+## method used: pthread,message passing, ASMP multitasking